Kitware/eSimMon/docs/views.md

 ![Load Icon](img/load_icon.png)

 You will be provided with a table of views that you are able to load.
-At the top you are able to search for a specific view if you know the name, or you can sort the table by the `View Name` or `Date Created` columns.
+At the top you are able to search by view or creator name, or you can sort the table by the one or more of the columns.
 If a view is one that you have created there will also be a trash can icon in the `Actions` column to allow you to remove that view if you would like.
 Once a view has been selected the `Load` option will be enabled and that view can be applied.

 ![Load Dialog](img/load_dialog.png)